It has been a rough patch for the faithful down at Princes Park, but it could all change this year.

 If a rudderless team can still be a chance of making the eight late in the season, imagine what could happen with some proper guidance under a structure and tactics that is of a finals brand.

-Voss brings a wealth of knowledge from time at Port Adelaide and he has been joined by highly-touted assistant Ashley Hansen (West Coast premiership player) who was under the wing of premiership coach Luke Beverage.
+Voss brings a wealth of knowledge from his time at Port Adelaide and he has been joined by highly-touted assistant Ashley Hansen (West Coast premiership player) who was under the wing of premiership coach Luke Beveridge.

 There has been a massive push to focus on winning the ball at the source and becoming a contested beast as well as implementing a heap of defensive pressure inside their forward half.